 Flush Mounted Ceiling Fan – Explained

 First, what does “flush mount” mean?
 Well, it’s pretty self-explanatory.
 It means that the fan is mounted flush or flat against the ceiling.
 The only thing that sticks out is the blade guard.
-You can also say “semi-flush” if you want to specify that there’s nothing but the blade guard sticking out from the ceiling.
+You can also say “semi-flush” if you want to specify that nothing but the blade guard is sticking out from the ceiling.

-If you’re going for a modern look, then a flush mount ceiling fan will be perfect.
-In addition to the style of your space, it’s important to think about what kind of features you want your fan to have.
-Some fans are made with lights that are controlled by remote while others come with wall controls or pull chains.
-If you want to be able to control your lights from a distance, then make sure the fan you buy has a remote.
-If not, then consider getting one that comes with wall controls or pull chains instead.
+A flush-mount ceiling fan will be perfect if you’re going for a modern look.
+In addition to the style of your space, it’s essential to consider what kind of features you want your fan to have.
+Some fans are made with lights controlled by a remote, while others come with wall controls or pull chains.
+If you want to control your lights from a distance, then make sure the fan you buy has a remote.
+If not, consider getting one with wall controls or pull chains instead.
 In addition to these features, there are also other things you’ll want to think about before purchasing a ceiling fan.

-Why would you want a flush mounted ceiling fan?
+Why would you want a flush-mounted ceiling fan?

-Well, they’re typically smaller than other types of fans and they tend to be more energy efficient than other types of fans as well because they don’t have as much moving air around them.
+They’re typically smaller than other types of fans and tend to be more energy efficient than other types of fans because they don’t have as much moving air around them.

 How do you install one?

 If you’re going with a ceiling fan kit rather than buying individual components separately (like light kits), then installation will be easy!
-The hardest part will probably be getting up on your ladder without falling off—and that’s just common sense!
-Otherwise, follow the instructions included with your kit and have fun!
+The hardest part will probably be getting up on your ladder without falling off—and that’s common sense!

 What is a hugger ceiling fan?

-A hugger ceiling fan is a type of flush mount ceiling fan that’s mounted on the bottom of the ceiling, rather than directly above it.
+A hugger ceiling fan is a type of flush-mount fan mounted on the bottom of the ceiling, rather than directly above it.
 This allows you to use the space between the top of your sloped ceiling and its bottom as an area for storage or other uses.

-- See Also: Bladeless Ceiling Fans
+- See Also: Bladeless Ceiling Fans.

-Can you put a flush mount fan on a sloped ceiling?
+Can you put a flush-mount fan on a sloped ceiling?

 But what if you’ve got one of those types of ceilings?
-Do you have to keep living with the hot summer days and cold winter nights?
+Do you have to keep living with hot summer days and cold winter nights?
 Of course not!
 All you have to do is install an extender ring at the top of your ceiling beam before attaching your new flush-mount fan: